See the detailed specifications with the manual for our advanced imaging camera.

 - Plug the 12V supply into the camera; the fan should start up

-- Then connect the camera to this cable, or directly to a USB port
+- Connect the camera to a USB port on your computer

-- The computer should automatically search for and install the driver.
-Be patient!
+- The computer should automatically search for and install the driver

 - Now launch ArtemisCapture to control the camera (see next section)